Emery Molyneux: Globes today

 Only six Molyneux globes are known to exist today, two terrestrial globes and four celestial globes.
-Three celestial globes are in Germany, one each in Zerbst, Nuremberg (at the Germanisches Nationalmuseum (German National Museum)) and Kassel (Hessisches Landesmuseum (Hesse Museum), Kassel).
+Three celestial globes are in Germany, one each in Zerbst, Nuremberg (at the Germanisches Nationalmuseum) and Kassel (Hessisches Landesmuseum).
 The Hessisches Landesmuseum once had a 1592 terrestrial globe, but it is believed to have been destroyed during World War II.
 Three globes remain in England: one pair, consisting of a terrestrial and a celestial globe, is owned by Middle Temple in London and displayed in its library, while a terrestrial globe is at Petworth House in Petworth, West Sussex.

 Petworth House globe

 A terrestrial globe was discovered in Lord Leconfield's library at Petworth House in Petworth, West Sussex, in July 1949.
-According to the tradition of the Wyndham family, who are descended from Henry Percy, the 9th Earl of Northumberland, the globe belonged to Sir Walter Raleigh, who gave it to Northumberland when they were imprisoned together in the Tower of London.
+According to the tradition of the Wyndham family, who are descended from Henry Percy, 9th Earl of Northumberland, the globe belonged to Sir Walter Raleigh, who gave it to Northumberland when they were imprisoned together in the Tower of London.
 Northumberland, known as the "Wizard Earl" for his interest in scientific and alchemical experiments and his library, was suspected of being involved in the Gunpowder Plot of 1605 because his relative Thomas Percy was among the conspirators.
 James I imprisoned Raleigh in the Tower for his supposed involvement in the Main Plot.
 Although the theory is supported by circumstantial evidence, a number of entries in Northumberland's accounts relating to the mending of globes, one dating back to 1596, suggest that the Molyneux globe may have belonged to him from the beginning and was not Raleigh's.
 The globe, however, almost certainly spent many years in the Tower before its transfer to Petworth House, where Northumberland was confined upon his release in 1621.

 The Petworth House globe, now in the North Gallery, is the only Molyneux terrestrial globe preserved in its original 1592 state.
 One of Molyneux's "great globes", measuring 2 ft 1 in in diameter, it was reported in 1952 to be in poor condition despite restoration by the British Museum the previous year.
 The Northern Hemisphere was darkened by dirt and badly rubbed in places, to the extent that it was hard to read.
 Parts of it, and large sections of the Southern Hemisphere, are missing altogether.
 The restoration work revealed that the globe is weighted with sand and made from layers of small pieces of paper overlaid with a coat of plaster about 1⁄8 inch (3 mm) thick.
 On top of this is another layer of paper over which the gores are pasted.
 The globe retains its wooden horizon circle and brass meridian ring, but its hour circle and index are missing.
 Further restoration took place between 1995 and 1997.
 The globe was exhibited at the Royal Geographical Society in 1951 and 1952.